 -Lord Plumer’s address at the unveiling

-Now my advice is to forget about the rest of this post, and turn your attention to the full blown Tour of the Menin Gate that you will find if you click the link.
+Now my advice is to forget about the rest of this post, one of the earliest published on this website, and turn your attention to the full blown Tour of the Menin Gate that you will find if you click the link.
 There is nothing to be seen in this post that is not covered far better there.

 View from outside the Menin Gate looking back towards the Cloth Hall, clearly visible in the distance through the arch.